 How Companies Can Shift Employee Training Online in a Pandemic World

-The current pandemic has driven many companies to adjust, if they have been able to continue operating.
-Businesses and employees have exiled online, and into their homes, to continue operations remotely.
+The current pandemic has driven many companies to adjust if they have been able to continue operating.
+Businesses and employees have been exiled online, and into their homes, to continue operations remotely.

 These trying times have fast-forwarded digital transformation.
-For what some businesses achieved with a five year timeframe and roadmap for digital transformation, others had to do it in three months, or less, and without a plan.
+For what some businesses achieved with a five-year timeframe and roadmap for digital transformation, while others had to do it in three months, or less, and without a plan.

 Companies of different shapes and sizes had to adapt one way or another, adjust (fast), die, or wait it out (if you can).
 Even the likes of Ford, Tesla, and General Motors (GM).
-The automotive trio in the United States have transformed their manufacturing plants to produce face masks and ventilators in partnership with 3M and General Electric (GE).
+The automotive trio in the United States has transformed its manufacturing plants to produce face masks and ventilators in partnership with 3M and General Electric (GE).

 While the transition to work from home may have been difficult at first, businesses that have successfully done it have been met with positive feedback from employees and management alike.
 Working from home might be here to stay long after the pandemic.

 There are many benefits to working remotely.
 Buffer’s 2020 State of Remote Work report reveals the top five benefits of working remotely:

 - The ability to have a “flex”-ible schedule

 - Flexibility to work from anywhere

 According to research by McKinsey, 80% of people questioned say that they enjoy working from home.
 41% find themselves to be more productive, and 28% are as productive as when working in the office.